This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 ENVS 315.
 Energy and the Environment.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisite: junior or senior standing.
-Open to non-physics majors; not applicable to the physics major.
-A study of society's demand for energy, how it is currently being met, the environmental consequences thereof and some discussion of alternatives.
+Enrollment restricted to non-physics majors with junior or senior standing; not applicable to the physics major.
+A study of society's demands for energy, how it is currently being met, the environmental consequences thereof and some discussion of alternatives.
 Crosslisted as: PHYS 315.

 ENVS 330.
 Environmental Pollution.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: eight credits in biology.
+Prerequisites: BIOL 151 and BIOL 152.
 The study of pollution in the environment with emphasis on the procedures for detection and abatement.
-Crosslisted as: BIOL 332.

 ENVS 332.
 Environmental Management.
 3 Hours.